glynawe/Vanilla/vanilla.md

     DimensionList = Constant ","... .

 Arrays begin at element 0.
 An array with no specified dimension is an *open array* which may have any length.
 An open array's length can be found using the standard function `len`.
-An open array type may only be used as the type of a argument or as the target of a pointer type.
+An open array type may only be used as the type of an argument or as the target of a pointer type.

-A function type may only be used as the type of a argument or as the target of a pointer type.
+A function type may only be used as the type of an argument or as the target of a pointer type.

 An *opaque type* is a type whose definition is not yet given.
 An opaque type can be used in an interface to denote an abstract type, or in a module to allow a record type to contain pointers to itself.
 An opaque type must be defined before it can be used in a module, either by a full type definition or a functor type constraint.